17 Types Of Rakes (Uses & Pictures)

 Carpet rake See this carpet sweep at Home Depot [sponsored link]

 A carpet rake is made to help you indoors rather than outside.
 This type is intended for use on your carpets for a few different reasons.
-These often look like wide brooms with a rake’s handle rather than the tines we usually associate with rakes.
+These often look like wide brooms with a rake’s handle rather than the tines we usually associate with the design.
 The average width of these rakes for home use is 12 inches, but you can find models up to 18 inches across.

 Carpet rakes are often used prior to cleaning carpets to agitate them.
 However, they’re also useful in thoroughly applying treatments such as anti-static and fabric protector treatments.
 This makes it a handy tool both before and after deep cleaning your carpet to help it look like new.